-NOTE: Once client signs voluntarily this form is no longer applicable
+NOTE: Once client signs voluntarily, this form is no longer applicable.
+Baker Act Status: BA 52, Ex Parte

-BOX A: Enter the date and time from BA 3052 or Ex Parte order in BOX 1.
-BOX 1: date time BOX B: Add 72 hours to the date and time in BOX 1 and enter it in BOX 3.
-BOX 2: + 72 hours BOX C: BOX 3: date time BOX D: Enter the date and time when the client was medically cleared in BOX 4.
-BOX 4:/ time BOX E: Enter the date and time when medical clearance was requested by MD, OR if client is coming from an emergency room enter the date and time from BOX 1 in BOX 5.
+Enter the date and time from BA 3052 or Ex Parte order in BOX 1.
+BOX 1: // date time BOX B: Add 72 hours to the date and time in BOX 1 and enter it in BOX 3.
+BOX 2: + 72 hours BOX C: BOX 3 contains the EXPIRATION DATE AND TIME .
+If medical clearance is required this is the date to be adjusted.
+BOX 3: // date time BOX D: Enter the date and time when the client was medically cleared in BOX 4.
+BOX 4: // time BOX E: Enter the date and time when medical clearance was requested by MD, OR if client is coming from an emergency room enter the date and time from BOX 1 in BOX 5.
 (NOTE: This date and time is always before the date and time in BOX 4.)
-BOX 5: time BOX F: Subtract the date and time in BOX 5 from the date and time in BOX 4 and enter the result in BOX 6.
+BOX 5: // time BOX F: Subtract the date and time in BOX 5 from the date and time in BOX 4 and enter the result in BOX 6.
 This is the number of hours that the expiration date will be extended.
 BOX 6: BOX G: Add the number of hours in BOX 6 to the date and time in BOX 3 and enter it in BOX 7.
 This is the new adjusted expiration date and time .
-BOX 7: / / date time If a second medical clearance is needed before expiration date and time if fill out the section below. is reached DOWN BOX 8: BOX H: Enter the date and time when the client was medically cleared in BOX 8. date time BOX I: Enter the date and time when medical clearance was requested by MD in BOX 9.
+BOX 7: // time

+If a second medical clearance is needed before expiration date and time is reached fill out the section below.

+BOX H: Enter the date and time when the client was medically cleared in BOX 8.
+BOX 8: // date time BOX I: Enter the date and time when medical clearance was requested by MD in BOX 9.
 (NOTE: This date and time is always before the date and time in BOX 8.)
-BOX 9: BOX J: Subtract the date and time in BOX 9 from the date and time in BOX 8 and enter the result in BOX 10.
+BOX 9: // date time BOX J: Subtract the date and time in BOX 9 from the date and time in BOX 8 and enter the result in BOX 10.
 This is the number of hours that the expiration date will be extended.
-BOX 10: time BOX K: Add the number of hours in BOX 10 to the date and time in BOX 7 and enter it in BOX 11.
-This is the new adjusted expiration date and time.
-BOX 11: // date time If a third medical clearance is needed before expiration date and time is reached fill out the section on back of form.
+BOX 10: BOX K: Add the number of hours in BOX 10 to the date and time in BOX 7 and enter it in BOX 11.
+This is the new adjusted expiration date and time .
+BOX 11: /// date time

+If a third medical clearance is needed before expiration date and time is reached fill out the section on back of form.